smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/README.md

 qsub submit-RemoveRefSeqDuplicatedGenomes_bacteria_part4.sh
 ```

-## Concat all contigs from EuPath and convert RefSeq-Viral from .fna into .fasta
+## Concat all contigs from EuPath and convert NCBI-RefSeq-Viral from .fna into .fasta
 ```
 module load python/3.6.1
 # Concat EuPathDB .fasta files into a single file then concat all its contigs into a complete genome